Los Angeles Rams: MobSquad

 During the Rams' final season in St. Louis in 2015, the team adopted the moniker as "The Mob Squad" to tout the strength of their defense.
 (Also, as a group of sheep are formally called a "mob".)
 The team discarded the moniker after 2018, though numerous local booster clubs retain the name to this day, and has been used to refer to the entire fanbase.

 Celebrity fans

 Many Los Angeles-based film and music celebrities have shown support for the Rams before their 1994 departure and since their 2016 return.
 One notable fan is actor Terry Crews, who was drafted by the Rams in 1991 during his brief NFL career.
 Rage Against the Machine guitarist Tom Morello named his son after former Rams' quarterback Roman Gabriel.

+YG

+The rapper YG has been a staunch supporter of the time ever since their arrival back to Los Angeles in 2016.
+He has appeared at many games including Super Bowl LVI.

+Terry Crews

+Actor Terry Crews was drafted by the Rams in the 1991 NFL draft and played for one season.

+Brenda Song

+Actress Brenda Song has been involved in the team's media department including the teams schedule release in 2025.